vchintal/eks-vcenter-vm-hybrid-node/terraform/README.md

 ## Verify

-Once the Terraform run is complete, you can verify the EKS cluster and nodes using
+Once the Terraform run is complete, you can verify the EKS cluster and nodes using the following commands:

 ```sh
 # If default values are used for the setup: